 By not having sufficient rest before reporting to work, the operator was unfit for duty and violated the T’s policies, Davis said, though he added there was no specific rule that prohibits an employee from holding a second job.

-"Because of his alarming disregard for customer and employee safety in performing his duty as a Green Line operator, today he was fired," Davis said at a news conference before the start of a regularly scheduled meeting of
+"Because of his alarming disregard for customer and employee safety in performing his duty as a Green Line operator, today he was fired," Davis said at a news conference before the start of a regularly scheduled meeting of the state transportation board.

 The operator told investigators that he did not fall asleep, and investigators were unable to determine whether that was true, Davis said.
 He did not elaborate on what led to the conclusion that fatigue played a role in the accident.

 In addition to withholding the operator’s name, the MBTA declined to describe the nature of the other job except to say that it was part-time employment and that the operator had worked the same midnight to 8 a.m. shift on the previous day before reporting for the day job.

 John Lee, president of the Boston Carmen’s Union that represents MBTA operators, did not immediately return a call seeking comment on the firing.